Avian vacuolar myelinopathy: Research highlights

 Birrenkott et al. (2004) attempted a study in 2004 to determine linkage between the invasive aquatic plant Hydrilla verticillata and the outbreak of AVM among waterfowl after it was observed that only lakes containing excess amounts of hydrilla harbored infected birds.
 In this study, adult mallards and northern bobwhites were divided by species into multiple sections to observe the effects of hydrilla when it was ingested by the birds, and also by physical contact or drinking of water containing hydrilla.
 The results of this study found that drinking water or physical contact with hydrilla or areas in which it was present had no noticeable effect on test birds.
 However, when fed a diet of over 50% hydrilla, the birds developed AVM.
 Wilde et al. (2005) performed a study to determine the cause of AVM by conducting food trials in areas affected by AVM.
 Disease-free mallards were fed cyanobacteria from hydrilla and observed daily.
 Birds that developed symptoms were captured and euthanized.
 By the conclusion of the study, 15 of the 20 study mallards had been recovered, and all had AVM.
-In 2021, after 25 years of research on this disease, it's cause was finally identified to be a novel tryptophan derived alkaloid known as Aetokthonotoxin that is produced by the aforementioned bacteria.
+In 2021, after 25 years of research on this disease, its cause was finally identified to be a novel tryptophan derived alkaloid called aetokthonotoxin that is produced by the aforementioned bacteria.